gamesbook/pyprototypr/docs/source/examples/cards.rst

             The commands for generating cards that just consist of an image are simple.  the ``Data`` command's **images** property points to a directory containing all the images.

-It can be helpful to ensure that any non-image files stored in that  directory are ignored;
-            for this purpose the **images_filter** property can be set to contain a list of allowable file extensions.
+            It can be helpful to ensure that any non-image files stored in that images directory are ignored; for this purpose the **images_filter** property can be set to contain a comma-delimited list of allowable file extensions.

             The ``Card`` command sets all cards in the deck (via ``*``) to each use an image; but in thise case no ``Image`` name is set